 Old South Meeting House

-Throughout history, there have been many noteworthy members of the Old South Meeting House, including Samual Adams, Phillis Wheatley, and Benjamin Franklin.
+Throughout history, many noteworthy members of the Old South Meeting House have been, including Samual Adams, Phillis Wheatley, and Benjamin Franklin.

 The Old South Meeting House has also been the site of many public protests, the most significant being the tax debate on December 16, 1773.